LusGroup/LiT_Mobicom2023/README.md

 ## How to Use
 ### HardWare
-1.Please download the Gerber file(Gerber PCB single pd.zip in hardware folder) and send it to a professional flexible PCB manufacturer to print the flexible PCB (one toothbrush needs two printed flexible PCBs).
+1.Download the Gerber file ('Gerber PCB single pd.zip' in the hardware folder) and send it to a professional flexible PCB manufacturer to print the flexible PCB (each toothbrush requires two printed flexible PCBs).
-2.As shown in picture(hardware_deployment.jpg(middle)), connect the photosensors (flexible PCBs) and Arduino UNO with the Dupont wire and breadboard according to the circuit diagram (hardware_deployment.jpg(left)).
+2.Connect the photosensors (flexible PCBs) and Arduino UNO using Dupont wires and a breadboard, following the circuit diagram ('hardware_deployment.jpg' - left).
+Note that the ADDR pins of the two photosensors should be connected to the GND and VCC pins of the Arduino to assign different addresses.
 Note that, the ADDR pins of the two photosensors were connected to the GND and VCC pins of the Arduino, respectively, to assign different addresses.
-3.As shown in picture(hardware_deployment.jpg(right)), glue two photosensors to the side of the toothbrush hand using silicone rubber near the top, and at approximately 60° from the toothbrush orientation, and then cover the sensors’ surface with a layer of about 0.6mm transparent food-grade silicone rubber, which prevented saliva from short-circuiting the sensor and ensured excellent light transmittance.
-Note that, make sure the silicone rubber is fully cured.
+3.Attach two photosensors to the side of the toothbrush handle near the top, at approximately 60° from the toothbrush orientation.
+Cover the sensors' surface with a layer of about 0.6mm transparent food-grade silicone rubber to prevent saliva from short-circuiting the sensors and ensure excellent light transmittance.
+Ensure that the silicone rubber is fully cured.

-4.As shown in Figure 3, connect the Arduino UNO to a personal computer using a USB cable, and use Arduino IDE to burn the Arduino program (arduino code.ino in hardware folder) for Arduino UNO.
+4.Connect the Arduino UNO to a personal computer using a USB cable and use the Arduino IDE to burn the program ('arduino code.ino' in the hardware folder) onto the Arduino UNO.
-5.Connect the Arduino UNO to a personal computer using a USB cable, and use Matlab code (Step1 collect data.m) to collect a toothbrushing signal with Matlab.
+5.Connect the Arduino UNO to a personal computer using a USB cable and use the Matlab code ('Step1 collect data.m') to collect toothbrushing signals with Matlab.
 ### SoftWare
-1.matlab code(Step1 collect Data.m) was used to collect brushing data based on bass brushing method.
-We also provided data (in data folder)on 16 brushing surfaces for a single user for demonstration purposes.
+1.Use the Matlab code ('Step1 collect Data.m') to collect brushing data based on the bass brushing method.
+We also provide data (in the 'data' folder) on 16 brushing surfaces for a single user for demonstration purposes.
-2.Run the Step2 signal processing and analysis.m to execute the LiT algorithm’s MATLAB code, which processes the collected toothbrushing signal with labels.
+2.Run the 'Step2 signal_processing_and_analysis.m' file to execute the LiT algorithm's MATLAB code, which processes the collected toothbrushing signals with labels.
 3.Obtain the 10-fold cross-validation accuracy of toothbrushing surface recognition from the labeled data.
+By following the above steps, you can set up and use the LiT toothbrushing monitoring system effectively.
+Please refer to the respective files and folders for detailed instructions and data.
 ## Requirements
 ### HardWare dependencies
 1.Modified toothbrush hardware (containing Abitelax F7 blue light sterilization electric toothbrush, Printed flexible PCB, Arduino UNO, DuPont wire, and Breadboard),